 Clams are also a common shellfish that you can find on the OBX year-round.
 They’re most active and easier to find from June through August, but almost all local OBX restaurants serve clams year-round.

 After a hot, busy summer, some of us are longing for a cooler, simpler season… fall.
 Everyone looks forward to the first day of fall.
 It’s the first day where you can pull out your boots, scarfs, and flannel shirts, and begin stocking your home with all the pumpkin flavored items your heart desires.
 Even though summer gets all the glory on the Outer Banks, fall is a hidden secret among locals, who claim it to be their favorite time of year.
 The island feels more at ease with less crowds and more beach to enjoy.
-Check out our Top 10 List to see why you should plan an OBX getaway this fall.
+Check out our Top 10 reasons to visit the OBX this fall and see why you should plan an OBX getaway this fall.

 School is back in session and families are getting back to their yearly routine.
 The summer travelers have come and gone, making it much easier to get to the beach, your favorite Outer Banks restaurants, and local attractions.
 Spend less time in the car and more time enjoying all your favorite OBX spots.